-LOCMAN’s distribution is carried out via a network of around 1,200 authorised retailers all over the world, together with eight single-brand boutiques.
+LOCMAN’s distribution is carried out via a network of around 1,200 authorised retailers all over the world, together with seven single-brand boutiques.
 The distribution policy values direct relationships with the clientele, which for LOCMAN is represented not only by a large group of LOCMAN watch enthusiasts and collectors, but also by the most prestigious international watch and jewellery retailers.
 These are points of sale that – now more than ever – value the idea of working with a company that meticulously crafts its products and customer service.

 LOCMAN believes that Humans and Nature can live together in perfect harmony.
 Humans are an essential part of the ecosystem and must take on the role of caretakers.
 Over time, this process will be concluded thanks to increasingly modern, democratic and sustainable technology.
 First, we must strive to ensure medical, cultural and professional dignity for all the peoples of the world.
 Once we have successfully eradicated hunger and poverty, it will be easier to promote awareness of Nature.
 Renewable energy sources, scientific progress, a new work ethic and above all a growing environmental awareness will be major contributors to this change.
 LOCMAN is a carbon neutral company that supports organisations and projects that protect the environment.
 For our headquarters, we chose the island of Elba, a fine example of the perfect balance between unspoilt nature and human activity.